mik-e-kim/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/1-DeployAndConfigureAzureResources.md

 # Using the script

+The following scenarios are supported by the script:
+- Simple deployment.
+    - This scenario is intended for users that want to deploy a pilot production environment using the deployment solution defaults.
+This will be set up and deployed using a self-signed certificate.
+This solution is intended to serve as a base for building a production environment for web applications specific to payment processing.
+- Deploying with a custom certificate and a custom domain
+    - This scenario is intended for users that would like to utilize their existing domain and associated SSL certificate for deploying a pilot production environment.
+This solution is intended to serve as a base with a custom domain for building a production environment for web applications specific to payment processing.

-The deployment script is a guided solution that will prompt for additional inputs if further customization is required.
+> NOTE: The deployment script is a guided solution that will prompt for additional inputs if further customization is required.
 The 'Optional Parameters' section outlines the customization options available for this deployment.

 ## Simple deployment